Vagif Mausoleum in Shusha and the return of Poetry Days

 Vagif's name lives on in the Vagif Poetry Days, a festival that began in Shusha in the 1980s and gathered poets from across the country.
 After decades of interruption, the festival returned to Shusha, marking one of the clearest signals that cultural life in the city was being revived rather than simply rebuilt.

 For a traveler, this is the useful point: Shusha is not being treated as a museum of the past.
 It is being switched back on.
+The city's deeper claim to be the cradle of Azerbaijani music runs in the same direction — our Shusha music heritage guide traces how mugham and a long line of composers grew out of these same streets and plateaus.

 How it fits a Shusha visit